reframe-hpc/reframe/docs/config_reference.rst

    Try to auto-detect processor information of remote partitions as well.
    This may slow down the initialization of the framework, since it involves submitting auto-detection jobs to the remote partitions.
-   For more information on how ReFrame auto-detects processor information, you may refer to :ref:`proc-autodetection`.

    .. versionadded:: 3.7.0